spooters/spooters.github.io/_posts/2020-08-22-setting-up-my-new-mac.md

 Step one

+The first application I install on a new OS installation is HomeBrew.
+Homebrew is the most popular package manager for MacOS.
+It's a clean and easy way to install the applications you need.
+Similar to the Windows alternative Chocolately.

+Visit https://brew.sh, copy the install command and run in your macOS Terminal.

-- Installed Homebrew
+- Install Homebrew

+Step two

+Now that I have Homebrew installed I can easily search and install my required applications.

+brew search "application name"

+brew install "application name"

-- Installed LastPass
+- Install LastPass
-- Installed vscode
+- Install vscode
-- Installed Spotify
+- Install Spotify
-- Installed Microsoft Office
+- Install Microsoft Office